hashgraph/hedera-services/docs/glossary.md

 **Congestion Pricing**: A mechanism designed to manage network congestion by dynamically adjusting transaction fees based on network demand.
 The primary goal of congestion pricing is to discourage excessive network usage during peak times.
 Refer to [Congestion Pricing](https://github.com/hashgraph/hedera-services/blob/develop/hedera-node/docs/fees/automated-congestion-pricing.md) and [Fees](https://github.com/hashgraph/hedera-services/blob/develop/hedera-node/docs/design/app/fees.md).

 ## Consensus Time
-**Consensus Time**: The timestamp assigned to a transaction once it has reached consensus across the network.
+**Consensus Time**: The timestamp assigned by the Platform to a transaction once it has reached consensus across the network.
 This timestamp indicates the moment when the network agrees on the order and validity of the transaction, ensuring that all participants have a consistent view of the transaction sequence.
-See [Consensus Service](https://github.com/hashgraph/hedera-services/blob/develop/hedera-node/docs/design/services/consensus-service/consensus-service.md) for more information.

 ---